I checked my stats today and I've found that I have reached one of my goals! WOOHOO!!! Also I now have a smaller waist to boot!

 Triangle push ups - 10

-Most Effective Triceps Exercises You can complete these on your toes or knees just make sure your body in flat and straight as pictured.
+You can complete these on your toes or knees just make sure your body in flat and straight as pictured.
 Start with hands on the ground below your chest with your thumb and pointer finger touching.
 Bend elbows and slowly lower body down to hands (pictured) .
 Use your triceps to push your body back to the starting position.
 That is one rep. Keep your body tight to work your core as well and breathe out on the push up for the extra umph to get up!

 Focus: Deltoids (shoulders), Pectorals (chest), Triceps ( back of arms)